aLekSer/agones/site/content/en/docs/Installation/terraform.md

 Configurable parameters and their meaning:
 - password - if not specified basic Auth would be disabled in GKE cluster
-- agones_version - which version of agones to install
+- agones_version - which version of Agones to install
 - project - your Google Cloud Project ID
 - machine_type - primary cluster machine type ( default is "n1-standard-4")
 - node_count - count of nodes in primary Node Pool.
 Defaults to "4".